 - Has access to the Baikal (M53) federal highway via the Krasnoyarsk–Yeniseysk highway

-- A railway to Achinsk links Lesosibirsk to the Trans-Siberian Railway.
+- A railway to Achinsk links Lesosibirsk to the Trans-Siberian Railway

 Bystrinsky Transport Division was established in 2017 to support shipments of finished products from Bystrinsky GOK and handle its inventories.
-Bystrinsky Transport Division provides maintenance services for the 227-km Naryn (Borzya)–Gazimursky Zavod private railway line built through a public private partnership.
+Bystrinsky Transport Division provides maintenance services for the 227-km Naryn (Borzya)–Gazimursky Zavod private railway line built through a public-private partnership.

-Investment in transportation and logistics assets
+Investment in transport and logistics assets

 |USD mln||RUB bn||USD mln||RUB bn||USD mln||RUB bn|